Richard Johnson and Nephew

 1851 Richard Johnson and Brother supplied the galvanised armouring wires for the cross-Channel telegraph cable that was used by the Submarine Telegraph Co in its second attempt to link England and France.
 This was the start of long-standing involvement in cable making.

-1853 Moved to Bradford Iron Works, Manchester.
+1853 Moved to Bradford Ironworks, Manchester.

 1854 Supplied large quantities of wire for the Niagara Suspension Bridge, which opened for service on March 18, 1855.
 This was to develop into another major line or work for the company.

-1860 Richard and William’s nephew, John Thewlis Johnson, began working for the firm; by 1864 he went to work for one of the company's major customers W. T. Henley, although continuing to spend time at Manchester and became a director in 1865 when the company name was changed to Richard Johnson and Nephew.
+By 1864 John Thewlis had begun to work for one of the company's major customers W. T. Henley, although continuing to spend time at Manchester.
+He became a director in 1865 when the company name was changed to Richard Johnson and Nephew.

 Johnson’s became the acknowledged experts on the galvanising of cable armouring wires, having performed experiments involving submerging galvanised steel plates in the Irish Channel, amongst others.